calnfynn/KISSKI-RAG-4-IPCC/README.md

 ## To Do

 - [ ] check if there already is a vector
+- [ ] find a splitter that works with HTML syntax
 - [ ] change prompt for LLM